ChalmersGU-data-structure-courses/OpenDSA/RST/en/Glossary.rst

       along with a definition for the size of the input.
-      Having these definitions allows us to calculate the :term:`cost` to run the algorithm on a given input, and from there determine the :term:`growth rate` of the algorithm.
+      Having these definitions allows us to calculate the :term:`cost` to run the algorithm on a given input, and from there determine the :term:`complexity` of the algorithm.

+      By default, the cost model approximates the runtime of the program.
+      To stress this, we also speak of time complexity.
+      It is also possible to model other kinds of costs.
+      In the case of memory/storage, we speak of space complexity.

+      Looking at the :term:`growth rate` of the complexity function tells us the :term:`asymptotic complexity` of the algorithm.
       A cost model would be considered "good" if it yields predictions that conform to our understanding of reality.